 The Church has the potential to tackle world poverty and to change the culture of globalization in ways that governments and international institutions do not.

 It is here that the Church scores highly.
-If we take sub-Saharan Africa as an example, the Christian Church numbered around sixty million people in 1960.
-Today that figure is between 350400 million.
-The Church in Africa is in closer touch with the poor — those living on less than one dollar per day — than any other institution.
+If we take sub-Saharan Africa as an example, the Christian Church numbered around 60 million people in 1960.
+Today, that figure is between 350 to 400 million.
+The Church in Africa is in closer touch with the poor — those living on less than one dollar a day — than any other institution.
 Moreover, the Church has a stable administrative infrastructure through its provinces, dioceses, and parishes, which is unrivalled and is in marked contrast to the often-failed structures of local government.
 The Church has a highly respected leadership (unlike the political class in Africa) who are trained, experienced, and live permanently in the communities they serve.
 This is a vivid contrast to aid workers and officials of international institutions.
 Through the provision of schools, hospitals, clinics, dispensaries and, more recently, micro-finance initiatives, the Church has a proven track record in helping the poor.

 This should not surprise us.
 In Deus Caritas Est, Pope Benedict XVI stated: